Tree and Environment Sustainability Committee

 - Town-side and watershed cleanup events

-- Community gardening and tree planting projects
+- Community gardening and tree planting projects (see below for the project with Virginia Trees for Clean Water)

 - Sustainability Ideas